A manufacturing town once known for its cutlery and silverware, Wallingford has moved into high-tech industries in the last 25 years.

 Cider has been given the craft brewery treatment at this mill in an industrial area by the Quinnipiac River.

-When we made this list in summer 2019 there were six ciders on tap, like the fruit Strawberry, Ginger Hibiscus and Pineapple, the dry Viva La Cider and the highly potent Double Fresh (9%).
-There are family games and you can order a selection of cheese and charcuterie to go with your cider.
+When I made this list there were six ciders on tap.
+Options included Cranberry, Beet, Blueberry, and Raspberry.
+There are family games, and you can order a selection of cheese and charcuterie to go with your cider.

 This well-maintained walking trail is in a natural, undeveloped corridor between the west bank of the Quinnipiac River and the Wilbur Cross Parkway.